hayeah/ruby-bootcamp-mongoid/06-implement-crud-2.md

 1. Keep track of which fields had changed.
 2. When `#save` is invoked, issue a Moped update query to the database.

+We need to extend the `#save` method that we implemented earlier for `#create` to support record updating.

 # How Mongoid Implements Save

 We can find `#save` in `Mongoid::Persistable::Savable`: